Coming soon – OHS seeks a blood sample

 This spring the OHS will reach out to 12,000 participants, asking them to use a home blood kit to provide a few tiny drops of blood onto a lab card, and mail it back.

-Our lab will test the dried blood spots for COVID-19 antibodies, which indicate a past exposure to the virus.
+Our lab will test the dried blood spots for COVID-19 antibodies, which indicate a past exposure to the virus, or having received a COVID-19 vaccine.
 Participants will later be able to view their individual results online via their OHS account.

 This exciting project is part of a larger research initiative that will test 20,000 Canadians for virus antibodies.
 The study will focus on adults ages 30 and older who may have been exposed to SARS-CoV-2 in populations that may have a higher risk of exposure to COVID-19.
 Learn more.